Judy Chu

 Chu was elected to the California Board of Equalization in 2007, representing the 4th district.
 She previously served on the Garvey Unified School District Board of Education, on the Monterey Park City Council (with three terms as mayor) and in the California State Assembly.
-Chu ran in the 32nd congressional district special election for the seat vacated by Hilda Solis after Solis was confirmed as President Obama's Secretary of Labor in 2009.
+Chu ran in the 32nd congressional district special election for the seat vacated by Hilda Solis after Solis was confirmed as President Obama's secretary of labor in 2009.
 She defeated Republican candidate Betty Tom Chu and Libertarian candidate Christopher Agrella in a runoff election on July 14, 2009.
 Chu was redistricted to the 27th district in 2012, but still reelected to a third term, defeating Republican challenger Jack Orswell.

 Early life

-Chu was born in 1953 in Los Angeles.
-Her father, Judson Chu, was a Chinese American World War II veteran born in California, and her mother, May, was a war bride originally from Jiangmen, Guangdong.
+Chu was born in Los Angeles as the second of four children to May (1928–2013) and Judson Chu (1923–2015).
+Judson was born in Chico, California, to Chinese parents from Jiangmen, Guangdong and served during World War II in the 10th Army Corps in Okinawa.
+He brought over his wife May from his ancestral home in Xinhui County as a war bride.

 Chu grew up in South Los Angeles, near 62nd Street and Normandie Avenue, until her early teen years, when the family moved to the Bay Area.
+She graduated Buchser High School in Santa Clara, California in 1970.

 Education

-In 1974, Chu earned a B.A. degree in mathematics from UCLA.
+In 1974, Chu earned a B.A. degree in mathematics from the University of California, Los Angeles.
 In 1979, she earned a Ph.D. degree in psychology from the California School of Professional Psychology of Alliant International University's Los Angeles campus.